colakburak/hot-like-a-borsch/README.md

 # HotBox

 ### The Problem
 The planet is slowly giving up all its resources.
 The only U.S. spending 252 cubic feet of natural gas every day!
 There is always a limit.
 In the world of energy crisis.
-EVERYONE CAN CONTRIBUTE.
+Everyone can contribute.

 **HotBox** feature in your kitchen which will help the world.